Sunbird-Knowlg/sunbird-generic-editor/README.md

 For any changes to the workflow, update the file `.github/workflows/pull-request.yml` accordingly.

-# Build and Upload Content Editor Workflow
+# Build and Upload Generic Editor Workflow

 **Workflow Name:** `Publish Sunbird-generic-editor to blob`